 Perfect bound, 229 pages, A5 format on heavyweight recycled paper with a full wrap, laminated colour cover.

-The ebook is available for Kindle, Nook, Sony Reader, iPad and several other formats from Smashwords.
+It is available for other devices (like Kobo, Nook, Sony Reader, iPad and many others) from Smashwords.
 Click HERE for the Fire in Mind page over there.

 For Apple Devices via iBookstore or iTunes, click HERE.

 To order a copy of the Lizards of the Host Publishing paperback, click here.

 He had lived for ages; reckoned ancient even by his kind, his lair was filled with the accumulated treasure of his days.
 Recently he had found less pleasure in life than he had done.
 Days spent soaring under his Mother’s rays, stooping to shatter clouds in his wake just did not fulfil the yearning in his soul.
 Thus his attention turned to this new race, man, who were spreading across the lands below as they made their way to greatness or destruction.
 Whatever their fate, they went about it with such élan, such fire.
 So he joined them, flying down from the northern mountains and taking mortal form as only the great drakes can do.

 Tarif grinned as the little dragon performed a graceful somersault to catch the fish head he threw it.
 Wonderful creatures, the Hemmenak.
 They had been around the fishing fleet for years, doing acrobatics, chasing seagulls, and above all scrounging fish.
 They would eat any part of a fish, with a seeming relish in crunching the bones.
 He looked up, surveying the dockside.
 Every ship of the fleet had returned, and judging by the numbers of Hemmenak catching the sunlight as they cavorted, everyone had had a good trip.